ibeltagy/ibeltagy.github.io/index.md

 ### News

+- [12/2020] Our tutorial "Beyond Paragraphs: NLP for Long Sequences" has been accepted to appear at NAACL 2021.

+- [11/2020] Co-organizing The Second Workshop on Scholarly Document Processing [(SDP 2021)](https://ornlcda.github.io/SDProc/2021/index.html).

 - [10/2020] Serving as an area chair for the Sentence-level Semantics and Textual Inference track at ACL 2021.

 - [10/2020] Serving as an area chair for the Sentence-level Semantics and Textual Inference track at NAACL 2021.